saksham117/Major_Project_Digital_Board/README.md

 Here is the link to the website: [Digital Board](https://digitalboard.herokuapp.com/)

-Here is the link to the demo video : [Digital Board](https://youtu.be/YJrfbwm3uV0)

 **Note:** As it's uploaded on a free tier service, the initial get request to the website might be slow.
 The subsequent requests will be pretty fast!